 If you fight Ulysses in the Fallout: New Vegas "Lonesome Road" DLC, he will pull this on you, being Dangerously Genre Savvy enough to know that the Courier won't go down in a one-on-one fight.
 He brings regenerating Eyebots and convinces the Marked Men into the fray to make sure you don't get out and have revenge.

-New Vegas's DLC, Gun Runners' Arsenal, adds a challenge in which the Courier must kill an unmutated animal (some of the weakest enemies in the game) with either a mininuke or a mine built using a mininuke.
-It's called "Overkill".
+New Vegas's DLC, Gun Runners' Arsenal, adds a challenge in which the Courier must kill an unmutated animal (some of the weakest enemies in the game) with either a mini nuke or a mine built using one.
+It's appropriately called "Overkill".

 Likewise, you can invoke this by reverse pickpocketing a Fatmine onto an NPC.
 You don't have enough time to outrun the blast radius, so if you survive the explosion, good luck with finding anything left of the corpse.

 In Supreme Commander, there's nothing like inundating your opponent's base with Tier 3 stationary cannons situated on the other side of the map, watching as their shields collapse and their buildings explode...unless it's queuing up a bunch of nuclear warheads that overwhelm their anti-missile defenses and reduce their base to a lifeless smoking crater.

 In some cases this isn't really There Is No Kill Like Overkill so much as you must have twice as many nukes simultaneously striking the target as the enemy has strategic missile defense silos plus one in order to hit, because each defense can shoot down two incoming missiles before impact... though that doesn't stop you from building many more silos "just to be sure".